PsychoBird/Capere/README.md

 - capere_return_t return_value - return value for Capere->* functions.

 #### Notes:
-`ErrorString()` will return a detailed error string corresponding to the return value of Capere->* functions.
+`Capere->ErrorString()` will return a detailed error string corresponding to the return value of Capere->* functions.
 The declarations of these return values can be found in `Capere.h`